 After a review of our programs in consultation with our volunteer leadership, the Materials Research Society has decided to put our sponsorship of the MRS-TMS Congressional Fellowship Programs on hiatus for the 2021-2022 year.
 We hope to revive our support of this program in future years.

-We do plan to continue our relationship with the Optical Society of America (OSA) and will sponsor the MRS/OSA Fellow.
+We do plan to continue our relationship with Optica and will sponsor the MRS/Optica Fellow.

 If you have any questions or concerns, please feel free to contact Damon Dozier, MRS Director of Government Affairs.